agathoklisx/libved/README.md

         in a so fragile situation, that in a glance of an eye, the time will out, and secondly, and i'm positive, that the universe plays very strange games with us).

-          - As a duty to next humans to come.
-Really there is not so much to say to them, but probably something like this:
+            As a duty to next humans to come.
+            Really there is not so much to tell them, than probably something like this:

             "Look around".
 "It is You and the Outside of You".
 "You own a planet.
             Noone else lives in that planet but you."